 - Since 2006, Sunrise has touched the lives of more than 10,000 individuals – children who are sick, siblings, parents, staff, donors and volunteers

 - Today, nearly 1,400 children attend our 7 camps (Sunrise Day Camp-Long Island, Sunrise Day Camp-Pearl River, Sunrise Day Camp-Staten Island, Horizon Day Camp in Baltimore, MD and 3 Sunrise Israel camps)

 - Nearly 3,000 children benefit each year from Sunrise’s year-round programs both at camp and at 30 affiliated pediatric oncology hospitals in the NY metro region

-- Sunrise on Wheels is celebrating 6 years and is currently bringing magic to over 2,000 children each year in 12 hospitals on Long Island, New York City, Staten Island, New Jersey and Westchester
+- Sunrise on Wheels is celebrating 8 years and is currently bringing magic to over 2,000 children each year in 15 hospitals on Long Island, New York City, Staten Island, New Jersey, Westchester, and Baltimore

 - All of Sunrise’s programs are always free of charge and made possible through the generosity of our donors.
 Multiple fundraisers, large and small, are held all year from elementary school bake sales to our record-breaking golf outing and our community-wide Walkathons.
 The Sunrise Association is also fortunate in attracting a number of corporate partners who have made contributing to our unique programs an integral part of the corporate culture.